jumelet/prime-factors/README.md

 # Do Language Models Exhibit Human-like Structural Priming Effects?
 Code for the ACL Findings paper "Do Language Models Exhibit Human-like Structural Priming Effects?"

-The code for the plots and experiments can be found in `src/main.ipynb`.
-The code for computing the priming effects can be found in `src/pe_scores.ipynb` (will be added soon).
+## Code
+The code for the extraction of Priming Effects and the paper's analysis are split into two folders: `extraction` and `analysis`.

+PE extraction is done using the `transformers` and `diagnnose` libraries, and results in a `.csv` file containing the PE scores for each prime/target pair.
+This file can then be processed using `main.ipynb` notebook in the `extraction` folder, which contains the code for all the statistical experiments.

+## Model Scores
 The dataframe containing all our model scores can be downloaded here: https://drive.google.com/file/d/1vvvq8ASQgPRkpYb3Cykn2f7n1PWBbLOz/view?usp=sharing

 Please reach out to me (Jaap) if you have any questions about the code or methodology!

+## Citation
 If you wish to cite our paper, you can use the following bib:
 ```@inproceedings{jumelet-etal-2024-language,
     title = "Do Language Models Exhibit Human-like Structural Priming Effects?",